5.6 Supporting youth organisations

 Youth work takes place out of school and during particular leisure activities and is based on the processes of non-formal and informal learning and voluntary participation.

 By providing appropriate opportunities, youth work promotes the individual, social and cultural development of young people, while taking account of their interests and needs.

 Basically, the subsidies supporting youth policy in the German-Speaking Community are related to structural funding.
-The decree of 6 December 2011 ensures structural support for youth work facilities at community level.
+The Decree of 6 December 2011 ensure structural support for youth work facilities at community level.
 Funding and grants are provided for the staffing costs of professional youth workers, for the maintenance of infrastructure, for equipment, and for the training of youth workers and voluntary youth leaders.
-The decree sets out funding conditions for community-level youth work and requires that the youth work facilities operate in line with the community-level priorities.
-In relation to the 2015 budget for youth, 0.4% (i.e. 1,870,000 euros) of the total government budget (i.e. 468,000,000 euros) has been foreseen for the youth work sector.
+The decrees set out funding conditions for community-level youth work and requires that the youth work facilities operate in line with the community-level priorities.
+In 2023, 2.968.000 EUR of the total government budget have been foreseen for the youth sector.

 As mentioned in article 5 of the Decree of 6 December 2011, youth centres have to meet general criteria to be eligible for funding.
 Those include, amongst others:

 - To be constituted as not-for-profit organisations based in the German-speaking Community;